fabrice-ducos/tactcl/README.md

 Just type `make`
 The sources from a Tcl stable version will be extracted, and all what you need (binaries, libraries, header files) will be created in the `local` directory.
 Especially, you will find the binaries under `local/bin`.

+If anything goes wrong, you can `make clean` or even `make clean-all` and retry `make`.
+If it fails again, you are welcome to emit an issue.

 You can copy the directories wherever you need (e.g. under `/usr/local`).
 `TacTCL` doesn't currently perform an automatic installation in system directories to avoid overwriting a working installation.